Why make a market?

 Broadly, the search for local demand has two components:

-Resulting data is modelled, creating reports covering the market’s first year that can be dissected week-by-week.
+Resulting data are modelled, creating reports covering the market’s first year that can be dissected week-by-week.
 What volume of bookings will go through?
 Where?
 What skills will be required?
 How many workers will that keep engaged?
 At what pay rates?
 And so on.

 Alongside this work, it is worth bringing in; potential intermediaries, educational institutions, support groups for specific workers, employer’s bodies, anti-poverty groups and other potential stakeholders.
-As foundational demand for workers is cemented, it’s time to:
+As foundational demand for workers is cemented, it’s time to:.

 - Prime secondary supply: A few anchor buyers will likely be key to launch.
 But if employers with less homogenous demand can see the new market is going to succeed, they may commit too.
 Those additional requirements can boost activity immediately.